NewalexOA/AZ01-Pandas_learning/README.md

 4. Reads the `dz.csv` file.
 5. Calculates and prints the mean salary for each city from the `dz.csv` file.

+## Contact

+For any questions or suggestions, please dont contact me.

 ## Requirements

 To run this script, you need to have Python and the Pandas library installed.
 You can install Pandas using pip:

 ```bash
 pip install pandas